 B vitamins, and especially B6, B12 and folate, are needed by the liver to detoxify estrogens.

 Methylation is an important step in the detoxification of estrogens.
-Choline and SAMe provide methyl groups for that process.
+Choline provides methyl groups for that process.

 Substances that come from broccoli, including indole-3 carbinol, diindolmethionine, and sulfurophane are all known to assist in the detoxification of estrogens, ensuring they exit the body instead of being converted to toxic estrogens that can cause health issues.